sitepoint/nrelate-related-content/readme.txt

 * The most efficient version yet.
 Tons of functions are now common to all nrelate plugins!
 * New Engadget style!
 * 404 Page support!
-* Better explaination of advertising opportunities for publishers.
+* Better explanation of advertising opportunities for publishers.
 * Add more CSS classes to Text.
 * nrelate product check notice.
 * nrelate product array now holds the timestamp.
 * Fix bug with Text stylesheet handle is incorrect.
-* Elimnated reindexing trigger for non-index option changes.
+* Eliminated reindexing trigger for non-index option changes.
 * Fixed some PHP warning errors.
 * Ad animation fix.
 Animation now on a per plugin basis.
 * JS & CSS Script Optimizer compatibility warning message
 * load css and jquery only when required.
-* Fix nrelate_title_url not getting post ID.
-* Fixed issue with WP Super Cache flush not working properly.
-* Flush cache on plugin activation.
-* Avoid feed search engine indexation.

 = 0.49.4 =
 * Javascript change to open ads in a new tab/window